The Parliamentary Service

 |Provide services and support to enable the Houses and their committees to function effectively

-- Continue to provide timely and accurate advice and support services related to the exercise of the legislative power of the Commonwealth
+- Provide timely and accurate advice and support services related to the exercise of the legislative power of the Commonwealth

-- Deliver high quality secretariat support, and high quality research, analysis and advice to the Houses, their committees, parliamentarians and their staff
+- Deliver high quality secretariat support, research, analysis and advice to the Houses, their committees, parliamentarians and their staff

 - Effectively manage office accommodations including the supply and management of equipment, furniture, information systems, transport, publishing, printing and messenger services